Death of a Family Member in content page of articles

 Filing a Deceased Person’s Return

-If a family member dies before filing a return, the spouse or a personal representative might have to file and sign the deceased's return.
+A family member might die before filing a return.
+If so, the spouse or a personal representative might have to file and sign the deceased’s return.
 A personal representative can be:

 Anyone in charge of the deceased family member's property

 If the deceased doesn’t owe taxes but had tax withheld, someone must file a return to get a refund.
-To prevent a processing delay, whoever files the return must enter this information across the top of the return:
+To prevent a processing delay, whoever files the return must enter these across the top of the return:

 The word “Deceased”